ESL-Slack-Group/ESL_Study/README.md

-# ESL_Study
+# "Elements of Statistical Learning" Study
-A repo for "Elements of Statistical Learning" study slack team
+This repo should house all study resources for the study group slack channel